 Young adults in Southern Africa serve at the invitation of the companion church, the Evangelical Lutheran Church in Southern Africa (ELCSA).
-While ELCSA is located primarily in South Africa, it also has parishes and ministries in Botswana, Lesotho, and Swaziland.
+While ELCSA is located primarily in South Africa, it also has parishes and ministries in Botswana, Lesotho and Swaziland.
 As a participant in the program in Southern Africa, YAGM are involved deeply in the lives of the faith communities in which they are placed.
 Their service may happen in those church locations as well as other organizations in the communities.

 The YAGM program in Southern Africa requires participants to engage in issues related to race, globalization, poverty, class, power and privilege.
-In addition, participants must be ready to serve in diverse communities (both racially and socio-economically), have a commitment to simple living, an ability to learn basic communication skills in one of thes language of the region, and a genuine openness to change and desire for personal growth and development.
+In addition, participants must be ready to serve in diverse communities (both racially and socio-economically), have a commitment to simple living, an ability to learn basic communication skills in one of the languages of the region, and a genuine openness to change and desire for personal growth and development.

 Young adults placed in Southern Africa will be hosted by an Evangelical Lutheran Church in Southern Africa community and a member church leader.
-This placement will most likely include a specific service site with room to discover, with the host, additional service site/s.
+This placement will most likely include a specific service site with room to discover, with the host, additional service sites.
 Service sites involve the engagement of the ministries of the church and/or a number of ecumenical and community-based organizations.

 Service engagement at placement sites may include any of the following areas, either alone or in combination: